 WHAT IT IS: A ghost employee is simply a non-existent worker at your organization who is receiving a paycheck.
 This can take the form of a former worker still being paid after they left the company or a current worker setting up a fake account in your payroll system.

 Though they’re more prevalent in massive organizations where people can more easily get lost in the fold, ghost employees can pop up in SMBs as well.
-In 2010, an ex-worker at a 300-person city-funded agency was found to be collecting paychecks for 12 years after they were fired.
+In 2019, a former Metropolitan Transportation Authority (MTA) employee was found to have collected nearly $250,000 via paychecks after his termination in 2013.

 HOW TO PREVENT IT: According to a TEKsystems survey, only 14 percent of IT leaders strongly agree their organization has an effective offboarding process.
 Without an effective offboarding process, your company can easily forget important steps such as purging exiting employees from the payroll system.